polar0n/animated-palm-tree/irt_imputation/scripts/readme.md

 - Excludes examinees with 100% missing responses from RMSE evaluation
 - Saves the imputed response matrix (`*_X_IRT_imputed.csv`)
 - Reports RMSE and BCE on missing entries
+- - Because item responses are binary (0/1), we evaluate imputation performance using binary cross-entropy (BCE), which corresponds to the negative log-likelihood under a Bernoulli model.
+Specifically, the imputed output \hat{x}_{ij}\in(0,1) is interpreted as the predicted probability p_{ij}=\Pr(x_{ij}=1).
+Therefore, BCE provides a probabilistically meaningful measure of how well the model predicts missing responses.

+To focus on imputation quality, BCE is computed only on missing entries, i.e., those positions where m_{ij}=0.
+This avoids conflating reconstruction performance on observed responses with the model’s ability to recover unobserved values.

+In addition, we also report RMSE on missing cells as a complementary metric capturing the average numerical deviation between imputed values and the ground truth.

 ---